Russian attacks on civilians in the Russo-Ukrainian war (2022–present): Vinnytsia missile strike

 At about 10:10 AM on 14 July 2022, an air raid alarm sounded in the city.
-At approximately 10:42 local residents reported three explosions in the city.
+At approximately 10:42, local residents reported three explosions in the city.
 Before that, local residents noticed a missile flying over Bershad city and Vinnytsia.
 According to Ukrainian authorities, the Russian Naval Forces fired five Kalibr cruise missiles from a submarine in the Black Sea.
 Ukraine claims that two of the missiles were shot down.
 One of the missiles reportedly hit the House of Officers, a Soviet-era concert hall.
-But, according to Ukrainian officials, two missiles also struck civilian buildings, including a medical center, offices, stores and residential buildings in the center of the city.
-The attacks killed at least 28 people (including three children), and injured at least 202 others.
+But, according to Ukrainian officials, two missiles also struck civilian buildings, including a medical center, offices, stores, and residential buildings in the center of the city.
+The attacks killed at least 28 people (including three children) and injured at least 202 others.

-Local officials pointed out that Kalibr missiles are high-precision which indicates that the Russians purposefully targeted civilians.
+Local officials pointed out that Kalibr missiles are high-precision, which indicates that the Russians purposefully targeted civilians.
 The strike has been labeled as a war crime by officials from multiple countries.
 Ukrainian president Volodymyr Zelenskyy wrote on his Telegram channel: "Vinnytsia.
 Missile strikes in the city centre.
 There are wounded and killed, among them a little child.
-Every day, Russia destroys the civilian population, kills Ukrainian children, directs rockets at civilian objects.
+Every day, Russia destroys the civilian population, kills Ukrainian children, and directs rockets at civilian objects.
 Where there is nothing military.
 What is this if not an open terrorist attack?
 Inhuman.
 Country of killers.
 A country of terrorists".
 The strike has also been labeled as a war crime by Ukrainian Interior Minister Denys Monastyrsky.

 The Ministry of Defense of Russia officially recognized the attack on Vinnytsia the next day, saying that they hit the garrison house of officers, where allegedly "...a meeting of the command of the Ukrainian Air Force with representatives of foreign arms suppliers was taking place..."
 According to them, most participants of the meeting were killed.
 Among the dead were allegedly three officers of the Air Force of Ukraine.
 The missile strike occurred during a conference in The Hague on holding Russia accountable for war crimes.
 The ambassador of Moldova to Ukraine, Valeriu Chiveri, condemned the attack on Vinnytsia, referring to attacks on civilian targets in Ukrainian cities away from the frontlines as crimes against humanity.
 He also mentioned the European Union's decision to grant candidate status to both Moldova and Ukraine and talked about the need for both countries to work together.